SWISS-MODEL/covid-19-Annotations-on-Structures/CONTRIBUTING.md

 Things to keep in mind when contributing to the project:
 - Follow the biohackathon's [code of conduct](https://github.com/virtual-biohackathons/covid-19-bh20/blob/master/CODE_OF_CONDUCT.md)
+- Keep each annotation effort in a separate subfolder of this repository with a README.md file describing it
 - Acknowledge the sources for your data
 - Add license information if your provided code has restrictions incompatible with the [MIT license used here](LICENSE)
 - Provide annotation data with a description of what the data is